chapel-lang/chapel/doc/rst/usingchapel/building.rst

-  This technique is designed to install Chapel using a standard directory structure for the purposes of integrating it into a standard location that is already be in your path, such as ``/usr/local/`` or ``~/``.
+  This technique is designed to install Chapel using a standard directory structure for the purposes of integrating it into a standard location that is already in your path, such as ``/usr/local/`` or ``~/``.
 Note that elevated privileges are likely to be required for any system-wide installation locations.